qianqian-utm/hpms/README.md

 2. Create a database called hpms on your local
 3. Create the related tables in the database
 Note that the current URL in HibernateConfig.java is set to //localhost:3307, do update it according to your local port number.

+# Layout
+layout.jsp is used for the main layout throughout the site/ You may refer to the implementation in UserController - addUserForm function.